 - Low-Income Home Energy Assistance Program (LIHEAP)

-- Enrollment in an organized community-based program providing access to medical care that assesses and documents limited low-income financial status as a criterion for membership.
+- Organized community-based program providing access to medical care that assesses and documents limited low-income financial status as a criterion for membership.

 - Receipt of grant assistance for medical services.

-Charity care discounts may be denied if patients are eligible for other funding sources, such as a Health Insurance Exchange plan or Medicaid eligibility, and refuse or are unwilling to apply for these sources.
+Charity care discounts may be denied if patients are eligible for other funding sources, such as an insurance plan through the Affordable Care Act’s Health Insurance Marketplace or Medicaid coverage, and refuse or are unwilling to apply for these sources.

 You may read the full policy here: